Skip to content

 For example, if you wanted to make a piece of text uppercase:

-1. you could use the native no-code formula:
+1. You could use the native no-code formula:

 no-code formula

-1. or, you could do it using the standard JavaScript expression for making text uppercase:
+1. Or, you could do it using the standard JavaScript expression for making text uppercase:

 code formula